Poison Hand Darted Harpoons and Lances

 Photograph courtesy of History of Technology Division, NMAH, Smithsonian Institution.

-It is doubtful that these irons were actually used as models for poison harpoons made in theUnited States.
-There were other designs that were used.
-James Templeman Brown mentioned above that the whaleship Fame of Nantucket carried prussic-acid harpoons.
-These were designed in the early 1830's by William Coffin, Jr. of Nantucket.
-In the History of the American Whale Fishery, Waltham, Mass.,1878, Alexander Starbuck recorded that in July 1883 Fame "Sailed in search of whales, sea-serpents, &c.; was armed with a patent harpoon charged with poison."
-In November of the same year Susan sailed from Nantucket, and she also carried prussic-acid harpoons.
-Of this voyage, James Templeman Brown said, "Mr. Samuel Tuck ... of Williamsburg, N.Y., formerly agent of the Susan, says that a harpoon similar to the old double-barbed iron was made by a Nantucket blacksmith, with slots for bottles of acid, but it was not used at all during the voyage."
+It is doubtful that these irons were actually used as models for poison harpoons made in the United States.
+Other designs were in use.
+James Templeman Brown mentioned that the whaleship Fame of Nantucket carried prussic-acid harpoons.
+These were designed in the early 1830s by William Coffin, Jr. of Nantucket.
+In the History of the American Whale Fishery (Waltham, Mass., 1878), Alexander Starbuck recorded that in July 1883, Fame "Sailed in search of whales, sea-serpents, &c.; was armed with a patent harpoon charged with poison."
+In November of the same year, Susan sailed from Nantucket carrying prussic-acid harpoons.
+Brown noted, "Mr. Samuel Tuck ... of Williamsburg, N.Y., formerly agent of the Susan, says that a harpoon similar to the old double-barbed iron was made by a Nantucket blacksmith, with slots for bottles of acid, but it was not used at all during the voyage."

 "Mechanicus" Poison Harpoon